ayush8385/Flow/README.md

 # 📚 Major Libraries Used

-- Firebase Suite - For Auth, Database and Storage
+- Firebase - For Auth, Database, Storage and Notification
 - Room - For Local Database
 - MVVM - For Live Data from Database and better experience
 - Sinch SDK - For Audio and Video Call Integration